ayellapragada/Fafbook/README.md

 ![Search](docs/images/search.gif)

+### Messaging

+Messaging between users is required for any social networking site like Facebook, where the entire point is to interact with other users.
+I added in real time using the Pusher API.
+This system allows for a user to have up multiple chats, to minimize chat windows, and to mark messages as read.
+It also have notifications displayed in a subtle but obvious way.

 ## Future Directions for this project

 In addition to what's been done already, I will continue to work on this